-The ACA will have little impact on the vast majority of your patients.
+The ACA likely has had little impact on most of your dental patients.

-Your patients who work for small businesses may see some changes.
+Your patients who work for small businesses may have seen some changes.

-So, some of your small-business patients may see changes to their dental plans or sign-up for dental benefits differently.
-But, again, that won't affect how you provide care or are reimbursed.
+So, some of your small-business patients may have seen changes to their dental plans or sign up for dental benefits differently.
+But, again, that shouldn't affect how you provide care or are reimbursed.